Cost Breakdown

 Quick Answer

-Tbilisi costs $700–1,000/month at the budget end, $1,000–1,500/month mid-range, and $1,500–2,500/month for a comfortable setup.
-For the quality of life you get — excellent coworking, great food and wine, vibrant social scene, safe streets — it represents exceptional value.
+Tbilisi costs $700–1,000/month budget, $1,000–1,500/month mid-range, $1,500–2,500/month comfortable.
+Exceptional value for the quality of life — excellent coworking, great food and wine, vibrant social scene, safe streets.

 Full Budget Summary